-Geophysical prospection in Novae is a hard task due to inaccessibility of most important areas of civil settlement and hard topographical and geological conditions.
-Yet systematic and carefully planned survey campaigns produce results that can be the base for further interpretation.
+Geophysical prospection in Novae is difficult due to inaccessibility of significant areas of the civil settlement (canabae) and a specific topographical and geological conditions.
+Yet, the systematic and carefully planned survey campaigns produced results which can be used during the planned excavations.

-On the eastern annexe a survey grid of 30 × 30 m polygons (23 in all) was laid out covering over 2 ha.
-Magnetic prospection in 2012 was conducted with a Bartington Grad 601-Dual fluxgate gradiometer and a cesium magnetometer G-858 Magmapper with GPS RTK.
-A micro-relief map covering the area inside and outside the walls was also made with the help of the GPS RTK system.
+Within the annex of Novae a survey grid of 30 × 30 m polygons (23 in all) were laid out, covering the total area of over 2 ha.
+In 2012 the magnetic prospection was conducted with a Bartington Grad 601-Dual fluxgate gradiometer and a cesium magnetometer G-858 Magmapper with GPS RTK.
+A micro-relief map covering the area inside and outside the walls was also made with the aid of the GPS RTK system.

-The survey revealed a number of different types of anomalies which correspond to features visible on the surface and subsurface ones, including ancient architectural structures.
-We can distinguish linear anomalies, zones of interference, dipolar and single point positive anomalies.
-Surface features manifested in the form of characteristic linear, parallel anomalies include rows of stones, some of which reveal tooling marks.
-They could be a remnant of ancient retaining walls forming a system of leveling terraces, or modern parceling of arable fields – their origin is up to date the subject of investigation.
+The survey revealed a number of different types of anomalies, some of which correspond to the features visible on the surface.
+A number of anomalies not visible on the surface can be related to some architectural structures.
+We were able to distinguish linear anomalies, zones of interference, dipolar and single point positive anomalies.
+Linear anomalies could be remnants of ancient retaining walls forming a system of levelling terraces, or modern parceling of arable fields.
+Their origin is the subject of further investigations.

-Linear anomalies intersecting at a right angle can be connected with buried remains of ancient buildings.
-Further studies, using complementary methods (e.g. ERT and earth resistivity) will allow for a more accurate and deeper understanding of the underlying stratigraphy and should determine the nature and origin of the anomalies.
-This will allow to precisely locate architectural features of the “eastern extension”.
+The linear anomalies intersecting at a right angle can be interpreter as the remains of ancient buildings.
+In some places complementary methods (e.g. ERT and earth resistivity) allowed to understand better the nature and origin of the anomalies.

-In the season of 2013 magnetic prospection has been additional carried out on the site of Ostrite Mogili, east of the fort.
-Measurements have been conducted in a relatively open area, yet crossed by series of metal fences.
-The survey area covered around 3 ha revealing a series of anomalies that might suggest presence of subsoil architectural remains.
-Further studies aided by ERT and earth resistivity should produce more comprehensive data for interpretation.
+In 2014 the magnetic survey was carried out on the site of Ostrite Mogili, to the east of the fort.
+The measurements were made on an accessible open area, yet crossed by series of metal fences and paths.
+The surveyed area covered around 3 ha revealing a series of anomalies that indicate the presence of some subsoil architectural remains.